oliviamirascian/CSE455_FinalWebsite/index.md

 ## Output Comparison
 **Learning Rate comparison:** With different learning rates, a deblurring model may have significant differences in terms of output.
 For example, with learning rate 10<sup>-4</sup>, Model 3's output is significantly worse than that of learning rate 5 * 10<sup>-5</sup>.
 We can see that the former is very blurry and does not have much difference from the blurred image, while the latter achieves a significant amount of deblurring as compared to the blurred image.
 This once again proves that learning rate affects models' performances.

 **Model comparison:** Overall, the outputs of Model 1 and Model 2 are quite similar, but Model 2's results are slightly better if we look closely.
 However, Model 3's results are not as good as the others, especially for Gaussian Deblurring and Motion Deblurring.
 The outputs strengthen the claim that a model's depth is not a guarantee of better results.
 One more thing to notice is that, the output of Model 2 in Motion Deblurring is significantly better than the other two, as it looks much clearlt and closer to the grayscaled original image, despite not having much lower loss than the others.
-These outputs help us to conclude that another claim of the paper is also correct: A larger kernel filter size leads to better results.
+These outputs help us to conclude that claim (3) is also correct: A larger kernel filter size leads to better results.

 **Blur Filter Comparison:** Box Filter Deblurring achieves the most satisfactory outputs, with most models result in significantly deblurred and close to grayscaled original images.
 The outputs also seems to work well with Gaussian Deblurring although it is essential to do hyper-parameter tuning to achieve good results.
 However, the outputs of Motion Deblurring are not too well, as they are still very blurry.
 Even Model 2's results are still blurry, they are just much less compared to the other two.
-This suggests that our models are not the suitable ones to deblur Motion blurred images yet, and we may need to consider different approaches, such as Autoencoders, GANs and much more complex Deep CNNs should we continue extending our project.
+This suggests that our models are not the suitable ones to deblur Motion blurred images yet, and we may need to consider different approaches, such as Autoencoders, GANs and much more complex deep convolutional neural networks should we continue extending our project.

 ## Conclusion and Future Works
-During this project, as we explored the various altered SRCNN models we learned and gained experience on working with different Deep Convolutional Neural Network in Pytorch.
-Future work may include training a larger data set with a higher epoch to train the data for longer and compare the performance.
-We could also extend this project by adjusting the training and testing to be suitable on colored images
+During this project, we have tried a deep learning approach in image deblurring.
+We have shown that different convolutional neural network models with different depths, kernel sizes and learning rates can achieve different results.
+We also learned that our models only work for some certain types of blurring filter and still need improvements on more complex blurring filters.
+We have also successfully proved a number of claims in the paper.

+Based on our current results, as we continue working on this project, we can further extend it by using much more complicated structures to achieve better results, given that our models have a very lightweight and robust structure.
+Moreover, given limited time, we were only able to train our models on a very small portion of our full dataset, so as we continue our work, we will train our model on the whole dataset to see how they actually perform on very big datasets.
+Additional performances and results can also be gained by exploring more filters and training methods.

+## Related Works
+Image Super-Resolution/Image Deblurring is a classical problem in Computer Vision.
+Therefore, there has been lots of research done to propose new methods of deblurring images with greater outputs.
+Sun *et al.*'s [paper<sup>[2]</sup>](https://arxiv.org/abs/1503.00593) in 2015 uses a deep convolutional neural network that performs the task of motion blur removal.
+Ledig *et al.*'s [work<sup>[3]</sup>](https://arxiv.org/abs/1609.04802) involves using a Generative Adversarial Network (GAN) in recovering the finer texture details when we super-resolve at large upscaling factors.
+Albluwi *et al.* suggested a modified SRCNN model that can work on colored image in their [publishment<sup>[4]</sup>](https://www.researchgate.net/publication/328985265_Image_Deblurring_and_Super-Resolution_Using_Deep_Convolutional_Neural_Networks) recently.
+Kupyn *et al.* proposed a structure called [DeblurGAN<sup>[5]</sup>](https://arxiv.org/abs/1711.07064) that used Conditional Adversarial Networks to solve the problem of motion deblurring.

 ## References
 1. C. Dong, C. C. Loy, K. He and X. Tang, "Image Super-Resolution Using Deep Convolutional Networks," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 38, no. 2, pp. 295-307, 1 Feb.
 2016, doi: 10.1109/TPAMI.2015.2439281.

-2.
+2. Jian Sun, Wenfei Cao, Zongben Xu, Jean Ponce.
+Learning a convolutional neural network for non-uniform motion blur removal.
+CVPR 2015 - IEEE Conference on Computer Vision and Pattern Recognition 2015, Jun 2015, Boston, United States.
+IEEE, 2015,.
+3. Ledig, Christian & Theis, Lucas & Huszar, Ferenc & Caballero, Jose & Cunningham, Andrew & Acosta, Alejandro & Aitken, Andrew & Tejani, Alykhan & Totz, Johannes & Wang, Zehan & Shi, Wenzhe.
+(2017).
+Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network.
+105-114.
+10.1109/CVPR.2017.19.
+4. Albluwi, Fatma & Krylov, Vladimir A. & Dahyot, Rozenn.
+(2018).
+Image Deblurring and Super-Resolution Using Deep Convolutional Neural Networks.
+1-6.
+10.1109/MLSP.2018.8516983.
+5. Kupyn, Orest & Budzan, Volodymyr & Mykhailych, Mykola & Mishkin, Dmytro & Matas, Jiri.
+(2017).
+DeblurGAN: Blind Motion Deblurring Using Conditional Adversarial Networks.